RODO94/sh24/plan.md

 # Plan

 This is to help me plan the Technical Assessment for SH:24.
-I'll be completing it in between other responsibilities, so I'll be chunking up my time to do this across a few hours of sporadic working.
-To enable a train of thought piece of work, this documentation focuses on capturing thoughts and decisions.
+I'll be completing it in between other responsibilities, so I'll be chunking up my time to do this across a few hours / days of sporadic working.
+To enable a train of thought piece of work, this documentation focuses on capturing decisions and initial thinking.

 ## Task